twmr/gerrit.el/README.md

 gerrit.el
 =========

-This package uses the gerrit REST interface and the `git-review` CLI tool to add support for
+Gerrit is a great code review tool and a great git hosting serivce.
+This package provides an emacs interface for

 * uploading changes (`gerrit-upload-transient` or the legacy `gerrit-upload`)
 * downloading changes (`gerrit-download-new` or the legacy `gerrit-download`)
-* creating a dashboard  (`gerrit-dashboard`).
+* creating a dashboard  (`gerrit-dashboard`)
+* creating buffers that contain details about gerrit topics an gerrit changes (`gerrit-section-topic-info` and `gerrit-section-change-info`).

-The function `gerrit-upload-transient` uses the `transient` package and in addition to uploading new changes (and new patchsets) it provides to following features
+The function `gerrit-upload-transient` uses the `transient` package and in addition to uploading new changes (and new patchsets) it provides the following features

 * specify reviewers